This initial guidance on the Homes for Ukraine scheme outlines the role of councils across England in supporting the scheme.

 This document contains guidance to councils and does not replace or contradict their statutory duties or responsibilities.

 This guidance on the Homes for Ukraine scheme outlines the role of councils across England in supporting the scheme.
+It does not apply to councils in Northern Ireland.
 Scotland and Wales have published their own guidance for councils.
-Additional advice will be published for councils in Northern Ireland shortly.
-We are working with councils and devolved administrations to produce further versions of this guidance in the coming days (see final section for details on future guidance topics).

 “Sponsor” or “sponsors” refers to an individual, group or organisation who has been approved to accommodate an individual or household from Ukraine under the “Homes for Ukraine” sponsorship scheme.